 Hadron PID Identification of hadron particles is essential to gather flavor information in SIDIS observables.
 The CLAS12 forward time-of-flight system (FTOF) provides an excellent pion separation from kaons and protons at momenta up to about 3 GeV/c and 5 GeV/c, respectively, see left panel of Fig. 4.
 To complement such CLAS12 baseline configuration and provide hadron separation in the whole range of interest for SIDIS physics, up to momenta of 8 GeV/c, a ring-imaging Cherenkov detector (RICH) has been anticipated at the time of the proposal.
 The RICH has been designed as composed by two modules in a left-right symmetric configuration, to reduce the systematic effects in observables dependent on the target transverse polarization.
-The peculiar geometry of CLAS12 suggested an innovative hybrid-optics solution to limit the active area to about $1 \text{ m}^2$ per sector, with part of the light directly imaged and part of the light detected after reflection from mirrors.
+The peculiar geometry of CLAS12 suggested an innovative hybrid-optics solution to limit the active area to about 1 m2 per sector, with part of the light directly imaged and part of the light detected after reflection from mirrors.
 In order to limit the material inside the acceptance and realize a light but stiff structure, composite materials derived from aeronautic applications have been employed.

-Improvements have been pursued in all the components, achieving the world leading aerogel radiator clarity of 0.0050 $\mu m^4 cm^{-1}$ at high refractive index (n=1.05), a 20% reduction of the aerial density of spherical mirrors in carbon fiber composite polymer with respect the LHCb realization, the first use of glass-skin planar mirrors in a nuclear physics experiment, the first use of the flat-panel multianode H12700 photomultiplier with a dynode structure dedicated to the single photon detection.
+Improvements have been pursued in all the components, achieving the world leading aerogel radiator clarity of 0.0050 μ m4 cm-1 at high refractive index (n=1.05), a 20% reduction of the aerial density of spherical mirrors in carbon fiber composite polymer with respect to the LHCb realization, the first use of glass-skin planar mirrors in a nuclear physics experiment, the first use of the flat-panel multianode H12700 photomultiplier with a dynode structure dedicated to the single photon detection.
 The first module has been completed and installed before the start of CLAS12 data taking.
 A preliminary data analysis shows that the CLAS12 RICH is able to match the required time and Cherenkov angle resolutions, and provides hadron separation in the wanted momentum range, see right panel of Fig. 4.
 The second module is in construction and expected to be ready in 2021, in advance of the RGH experiment schedule.

 Physics Observables Physics analyses are in progress based on the 12 GeV data.
 Preliminary results for both the SIDIS and exclusive channels have been release by the Collaboration and presented at the conferences.
-As example, the beam spin asymmetry of SIDIS $\pi^+$ and DVCS events, based on 6% of the recorder statistic, are shown in Fig. 5.
-Data confirm that CLAS12 allows a much extended reach inside the DIS regime (large $Q^2$ ) and a significant increase in statistics with respect CLAS.
+As an example, the beam spin asymmetry of SIDIS π^+ and DVCS events, based on a few percent of the recorder statistic, are shown in Fig. 5.
+Data confirm that CLAS12 allows a much extended reach inside the DIS regime (large Q^2) and a significant increase in statistics with respect to CLAS.
 With the improved knowledge of the instrumental effects, and the refinement of the calibration procedures and reconstruction algorithms, further progresses on the CLAS12 performance are expected before the start of RGH experiments.

 FIG. 5.
-CLAS12 preliminary results on beam spin asymmetry observables based on 6% of the recorded statistics.
-SIDIS $\pi^+$ asymmetry as a function of $Q^2$ with in red the previous CLAS published result (left) and DVCS asymmetry as a function of the azimuthal angle $\phi$ (right).
+CLAS12 preliminary results on beam spin asymmetry observables based on a few percent of the recorded statistics.
+Left panel: SIDIS π^+ asymmetry as a function of Q^2 with in red the previous CLAS published result presented at DNP19.
+Right panel: DVCS asymmetry as a function of the azimuthal angle φ presented to the JLab User Group Meeting 2019.